English Teaching Job In China, Guangzhou

 He agreed, “Yeah, I never have to leave China.”

-Then he starts talking down his wife, saying,
+Then the Head English Teacher starts talking down his Chinese wife, saying,

 “But she is a really fat woman.
 She complains a lot.”